 Processes can be understood by interviews with the operators that currently run the process but relying only on this approach is

-By using real-time data and event logs, these solutions show the actual conditions of processes and help identify bottlenecks, unnecessary steps, and provide factual insights.
+Using real-time data and event logs, these solutions show the actual conditions of processes, help identify bottlenecks, unnecessary steps, and provide factual insights.

 Processes evolve due to regulatory pressures and market pressures.
 Though they are sometimes improved with top-down lean or 6 sigma projects, these are few and expensive.
 Therefore, most processes have significant potential for improvement.